 \section{Abstract}

-Let $G=(V,E)$ be an undirected graph.
-The \textit{graph burning} is defined as follows: at time $t=0$, all vertices in $G$ are unburned.
-For each time $t\geq 1$, an unburned vertex is chosen to burn, and at each subsequent time, the fire spreads from each burned vertex to all its neighbors.
-Once a vertex is burned, it remains burned for all future steps.
-The process continues until all vertices in $V$ are burned.
-The \textit{burning number} of a graph $G$, denoted $b(G)$, is the smallest integer $k$ such that there exists a sequence of vertices $(v_1,v_2,\ldots, v_k)\subseteq V$, where $v_i$ is burned at time $i$, and all vertices in $V$ are burned within time step $k$.
-The {\sc Burning Number} problem asks whether the burning number of an input graph $G$ is at most $k$ or not.
-In this paper, we study the {\sc Burning Number} problem both from an algorithmic and a structural point of view.
-The {\sc Burning Number} problem is known to be NP-complete for interval graphs.
-Here, we prove that this problem is NP-complete even when restricted to connected proper interval graphs.
-The well-known \emph{burning number conjecture} asserts that all the vertices of a graph of order $n$ can be burned in $\lceil \sqrt{n}~\rceil$ steps.
-In line with this conjecture, the upper and lower bounds of $b(G)$ are well-studied for various graph classes.
-Here, we provide an improved upper bound for the burning number of connected $P_k$-free graphs and show that the bound is tight up to an additive constant $1$.
-Finally, we study two variants of the problem, namely \emph{edge burning} (only edges are burned) and \emph{total burning} (both vertices and edges are burned).
-In particular, we establish their relationship with the burning number problem and evaluate the algorithmic complexity of these variants.
+\emph{Graph burning} is a discrete-time process that models the propagation of information in a network.
+Given an undirected graph whose vertices are initially unburned, the process evolves in discrete rounds.
+At each round, an unburned vertex is selected and burned, while any unburned vertex adjacent to a vertex burned in the previous round also becomes burned.
+The \emph{burning number} of a graph is the minimum number of steps to burn all its vertices.
+The \textsc{Burning Number problem} asks whether the burning number of an input graph $G$ is at most $k$.
+In this paper, we investigate the graph burning problem from both algorithmic and structural viewpoints.
+Although the problem is known to be NP-complete on interval graphs, we strengthen this result by proving that it remains NP-complete even when restricted to connected proper interval graphs.
+We also study the burning number of $P_k$-free graphs.
+Motivated by the well-known \emph{burning number conjecture}, which states that every connected graph of order $n$ has burning number at most $\lceil \sqrt{n}~\rceil$, we establish an improved upper bound for connected $P_k$-free graphs and show that this bound is tight up to an additive constant of $1$.
+Finally, we study two variants of the problem: \emph{edge burning} and \emph{total burning}.
+We establish fundamental relationships between these variants and the classical burning, and we determine the computational complexity of the corresponding decision problems.

 \textbf{Keywords}: \textit{Burning Number; Graph burning; Proper interval graphs; $P_k$-free graphs; Edge burning; Total burning}